-Applications for admission to the UMKC Conservatory of Music and Dance are reviewed by both the Applied and the Music Education faculties.
+Applications for admission to the UMKC Conservatory are reviewed by both the Applied and the Music Education faculties.
 Applicants must demonstrate facility in their applied performance area and a strong academic record in addition to well-defined attitudes and goals toward music in elementary and secondary education (see fitness-to-teach).

 - Applicants must have an ACT score of 21 or higher, or be at the 50 percentile or higher in the high school class rank, or have a high school grade-point average of 2.50 or better.

 - Applicants may be asked to complete an interview or an online questionnaire related to their interest in the music education program.

 - Applicants who do not achieve these standards (listed above) may be considered for provisional admission, but must meet the standards listed below to progress through the degree with approval of the music education faculty.

 Evaluation of student progress occurs each semester through an audit and advising system in the Music Education Division.
 In addition, the progress of all students is reviewed at the completion of the junior year by the entire Music Education faculty in order to determine admission to the teacher education track.
 The Music Education faculty expects music education students to exhibit those characteristics appropriate for effective teaching throughout the program and to maintain good standing, free from academic, disciplinary, or music probation.

 - Minimum cumulative GPA for all coursework is 2.80.

 - Minimum cumulative GPA for all music coursework is 3.00.